Asian Quinoa Burgers

 • Set burgers on a baking sheet and place in the refrigerator for at least 20 minutes, allowing time for the burgers to firm up.

-• Once burgers are set, heat 1 tablespoon olive oil in a large skillet and cook burgers until slightly browned on each side.
+• Once burgers are set, heat 1 tbsp olive oil in a large skillet and cook burgers until slightly browned on each side.
 Serve burgers with your favorite sauce (i.e. teriyaki or some sort of Asian-flavored sauce) and enjoy!

 Notes